scdblab/fbworkload/README.md

 # Hoagie: A Database and Workload Generator using Published Specifications
 Hoagie is a plug-n-play workload and database generator to evaluate novel system architectures, design decisions, protocols, and algorithms.
 It uses published specifications to create a database of data items and a workload that references these data items.
 Hoagie's modular design enables an experimentalist to use it either offline or online.
 In offline mode, Hoagie outputs a trace file that can be used to issue requests to a target system.
 In online mode, Hoagie is plugged into an existing benchmark that invokes it to generate requests one at a time to its target system.

-## Example command to generate a trace.
+## Example command to generate a trace
 trace_specification.properties specifies input parameters.
 The program writes generated traces to /tmp/output.
 ```
 java -jar hoagie-trace-client.jar trace_specification.properties /tmp/output